 (d) “Consumer” means a consumer as defined in Schedule 2 of the Competition and Consumer Act 2010 (Cth) as amended from time to time.

 (e) “Excluded Loss” means:

 (i) in the case of loss or damage resulting from a breach of contract (including any contractual duty of care) loss of revenue; loss of profit; loss or denial of opportunity; loss of access to markets; loss of goodwill; loss of business reputation; loss arising from late delivery or failure to deliver goods; loss arising from any business interruption; increased overhead costs and any indirect, remote or unforeseeable loss occasioned by that breach, whether or not in the reasonable contemplation of the Buyer and the Seller at the time of the Quotation, Instrument of Agreement, Sales Invoice or any delivery of goods as being a probable result of the relevant breach; and

 (ii) in the case of loss or damage arising from any tort (including negligence) which does not also constitute a breach of contract - indirect, remote or unforeseeable loss and, in the case of pure economic loss, loss not flowing directly from the commission of the tort.

-(p) “Quotation” means the form of quotation (together with any supporting documentation, including range plans or other proposals) submitted by a Seller to the Buyer in which these terms and conditions are deemed to be incorporated.
+(o) “Quotation” means the form of quotation (together with any supporting documentation, including range plans or other proposals) submitted by the Seller setting out the Purchase Price and any other special terms and conditions for the supply of goods by the Seller to the Buyer in which these terms and conditions are deemed to be incorporated.